Cadasta/django-tutelary/docs/source/example/models.rst

 Models
 ======

-.. note: The code described here is in ``example/exampleapp/models.py``.
+.. note:: The code described here is in `example/exampleapp/models.py`_.

+.. _example/exampleapp/models.py: https://github.com/Cadasta/django-tutelary/blob/master/example/exampleapp/models.py

 The example application is a simple CRUD application managing objects of two types: "parties" and "parcels" (the names are taken from the